db-migrate/english-docs/Developers/contributing.md

 Before we start, make sure you have initialized a new node js project in your current folder.
 If not do this via:

     $ npm init

 The first thing we do, is to install the base for our driver.
 You do this simply by executing the following command:

     $ npm install db-migrate-base --save

-Ok, now one more dependency you should always install.
+Ok, now two more dependency you should always install.
 Bluebird, for the promises.
 Without promises your driver probably doesn't find acceptance and would never be treated as official driver, by the db-migrate team.
+And also don't forget moment, you probably need it for our dates.

     $ npm install bluebird --save
+    $ npm install moment --save

 Great!
 Now it's time to create our `index.js`.
 We extend the base we installed before and overwrite or use its functionality.
 Take a look at the